 I have a passion for people, collaboration, and process development.

 My enjoyment in connecting people and improving processes has led to various cross-campus collaborations with the Engineering, Business, and Arts & Sciences schools at WashU.
 In this way, I help attract the most talented and leadership-focused international students to WashU.
-Additionally, I partner with the Vice Chancellor for International Affairs to build bridges both within WashU and with external partners to expand university reach and awareness.
+Additionally, I partner with the Vice Provost for Graduate Education & International Affairs to build bridges both within WashU and with external partners to expand university reach and awareness.

 Before joining the McDonnell Academy, I was part of the Corporate Relations team at the Olin Business School.
 I also bring a strong background in communications, organizational development, and strategy with career stops at Microsoft and Purina.
 My undergraduate degree is (oddly) in Chemical Engineering from Miami University in Ohio, and I am incredibly proud to have received my MBA from Washington University in St. Louis.

 My husband Peter and I arrived in St. Louis (for the second time) in 2016 after spending 15 years in New York City.
 He is my partner in our greatest collaboration, our three amazing daughters: Ashley, Natalie, and Claire.